mateus-varela/vaultwarden/README.md

 ## Phase 1: Infrastructure as Code

 - I used Terraform to create infrastructure in AWS as code.
 All EC2 instances, networks, EKS, ECR and necessary resources were automatically provisioned.
+- Used terraform modules to build a modular project, possibiliting use the same code to another project, and keep improving and addings new modules to my code.
 - I integrated infrastructure deployment with GitHub Actions, ensuring that changes to infrastructure code were efficiently deployed.
 - Using Ansible, I automated the installation and configuration of Jenkins on the newly created EC2 instances.